Los Angeles Chinese massacre of 1871: The riot

 According to Henry Hazard, there was considerable shooting at the building.
 Shortly afterward men started to scale the building with a ladder.
 He recognized Charles Austin as being the first to mount the building.
 At one point, Sheriff Burns counted 11 men on the roof.
 Various witnesses also identified Rufugio Botello, Jesus Martinez, J. C. Cox, Sam Carson, and "Curly" Crenshaw being on the roof.
 Men on the roof shot at the Chinese in the backyard of the building.
 Then someone passed up axes and the men started cutting holes in the roof.
 It was reported that ten holes had been cut.
 Men started firing through the ceiling into one of the rooms, causing the occupants to run out of the house.

 J. C. Cox testified, one man ran out of the house, the mob on the street started firing.
 Cox saw him crawl back, and volunteered to go in and get the man out.
 He obtained a ball dipped in alcohol, lit it, and threw it into the room.
 He then went in, found the wounded man and carried him out and across the street.
 The crowd then mustered the courage to enter the building, found two Chinese men in that room and pulled them out.
 Hazard testified that at this point the crowd started breaking in the doors and removing the occupants; working their way towards the corner.
 The Daily Star reported the first door was battered down at approximately 8:45 pm.

 Groups of men started leading the Chinese away from Negro Alley.
 Marshal Baker, Sheriff Burns, officers Hester and Harris individually gave parties instructions to take the Chinese to jail for safety.
 Harris' impression was that the groups proceeded to the jail, even though he was likely aware Ah Wing had been hanged.
 Some of the groups did in fact lead their captives safely to the county jail.
 But other groups led men to either Tomlinson's corral or John Goller's wagon shop to be hanged.
 Henry Hazard and General John Baldwin remonstrated with the lynching parties to no avail; Hazard at Goller's shop, and Baldwin at Tomlinson's corral.
-One group of men, consisting of Walter White, John Lazzarovich, and brothers Robert and Walter Widney, managed to rescue four Chinese from the mob near Tomlinson's.
+One group of men, consisting of C. White, John Lazzarovich, and brothers Robert and Walter Widney, managed to rescue four Chinese from the mob near Tomlinson's.
 Constable Billy Sands managed to rescue four; one from Antione Silva near Goller's shop.
 At about 9:20 pm, Sheriff Burns addressed the crowd, and requested 25 volunteers to help preserve the peace and guard the building until the morning.